Donald Trump and fascism

-Donald Trump at the beginning of his second term in early 2025.
+An AI cover spoofing Time posted by The White House on X in 2025.
+The accompanying caption read, in part, "LONG LIVE THE KING!"

-There has been significant academic and political debate about whether Donald Trump, the 45th and 47th president of the United States, can be considered a fascist, especially during his 2024 presidential campaign and second term as president.
+There has been significant academic and political debate about whether Donald Trump, the 45th and 47th president of the United States, can be considered a fascist according to consensus definitions of the term or because of expressed attitudes some critics perceive as sympathetic to the extreme right.
+Such critiques, first made from 1989, arose especially in response to his 2016 and 2024 presidential campaign and during his second term as president.
 (Note: Attributed to multiple references: